Wag-Media/wagmedia-com-bot/test.md

 - 🤷‍♂️regular users can only add regular emojis (no WM, no flags)
 - 🤷‍♂️regular users (allowed) reactions are stored to the db
-- 🦹superusers can add all emojis to correct posts (see below)
+- 🦹superusers can add all emojis to complete posts (see below)
-- 🦹superusers' emojis to incorrect posts will be removed
+- 🦹superusers' emojis to incomplete posts will be removed
-- 🦹superusers that add emojis to incorrect posts will be informed that the post is incorrect
+- 🦹superusers that add emojis to incomplete posts will be informed that the post is incomplete
-- 🦹superuser adds any payment emoji to a post will publish a post if the post is correct. a post is **not correct** if
+- 🦹superuser adds any payment emoji to a post will publish a post if the post is complete. a post is **not complete** if

   1. it has no category
   2. it is non-anglo and has no flag